nerabits/Surge-Manual/release-note/surge-mac.md

 ### Version 3.0.2

-* Allows import the profile from an URL.
+* Allows import the profile from a URL.
 * Fixed an issue that the HTTP capture button may show wrong state in Dashboard.
 * Fixed an issue that Dashboard doesn't show User-Agent as the process name while connecting to iOS device.
 * Fixed an issue that the bandwidth of processes may be inaccurate.